apache/iceberg/docs/integrations/aws.md

 Allow user to skip name validation for table name and namespaces.
 It is recommended to stick to Glue best practice in https://docs.aws.amazon.com/athena/latest/ug/glue-best-practices.html to make sure operations are Hive compatible.
-This is only added for services that have existing conventions using non-standard characters.
-When database name and table name validation is skipped, there is no guarantee that downstream systems would all support the names.
+This is only added for users that have existing conventions using non-standard characters.
+When database name and table name validation are skipped, there is no guarantee that downstream systems would all support the names.

 #### Optimistic Locking